the ceramic studio

 At the core of SAW’s ceramics program is the communal exploration of the wood-fired surface.
 The wood-fired surface requires a crew of artists to labor with a kiln and to explore as a team.
 It is as much about the experience as the ceramics that are being fired.
 Knowledge and experience is shared by each firer, adding to the collected energy and inspiration that each individual artist draws from.
-Our program inspires clay artists to take risks, find a different voiceand develop a new relationship with the material.
-SAW’s ceramic program offers firing residencies, studio residencies and rentable space in our wood kilns, details are below.
+Our program inspires clay artists to take risks, find a different voice and develop a new relationship with the material.
+SAW’s ceramic program offers youth and adult workshops, electric and wood-fired kiln rentals, and residencies.

 Plaster wedging table